Livia: First Empress of Rome

 In AD 29, aged 86, Livia Drusilla Augustus Augusta, Empress of Rome, died.
 She had dominated Roman life for more than 60 years and tears were wept openly on the streets at her passing, shops were closed and even Rome’s infamous entertainments were put on hold as the entire city mourned the loss of its Queen Empress - but not so her son.

-Livia's body was preserved for a number of days in the expectation that Tiberius would be paying his last respects.
+Livia's body was preserved for several days in the expectation that Tiberius would be paying his last respects.
 But there was to be no last farewell from a son to his mother.
 He did not return and neither did he attend the funeral.
 In the end her body was buried because of the dire state of the corpse.

 Thirteen years later her nephew, the Emperor Claudius, had her declared a God.